 Answer: The single r can indeed sound a lot like the English "d."
 (The same isn't true of the Spanish rr sound, which is trilled.)
-Except at the beginning of words (where it is trilled), a single r is formed (more or less) by hitting the tongue against the front of the palate.
+Except at the beginning of words that stand alone (where the r is trilled), a single r is formed (more or less) by hitting the tongue against the front of the palate.
 It is sometimes said that the Spanish r" sounds like the "tt" in "little," so you're hearing correctly.
 The exact pronunciation varies somewhat with the speaker, the region the person is from, and the placement of the letter in the word.

 What works for some English speakers (even if it may not be technically correct) is to shape the lips something like the sound that is made for the English "r," but to make the sound with a single trill or flap of the tongue against the front of the palate.
 Actually, it's probably best not to think English "r" at all; the sounds of the two languages really are different.
 And if it's any consolation, the sound of the English "r" is more difficult for native Spanish speakers (and speakers of many other languages) to master than it is for English speakers to master the Spanish r.